artandmath/aov_krakout/README.md

 # aov_krakout
 Nuke tool.
 Creates a tree of lightgroups or illumination passes and recombines them.
-Install aov_krakout.py into somewhere nuke can find it (~/.nuke is fine for single user) Paste contents of aov_krakout.nk into nuke.

 ![screenshot](https://raw.githubusercontent.com/artandmath/aov_krakout/master/aov_krakout_screenshot.gif)

+## Install instructions

+- Install aov_krakout.py into somewhere nuke can find it (~/.nuke is fine for single user)
+- Paste contents of aov_krakout.nk into nuke.

 ## Controls: